FooBarShebang/com_lib/Documentation/Tests/TE003_serialization_test_report.md

 **Expected result:** The following limitations on the attribute access are implemented on top of the standard Python attribute resolution scheme:

 * New instance attributes can not be added in the run-time
-* The values of the attributes cannot be changed, except for the declared fields of a structure
+* The values of the attributes cannot be changed, except for the declared fields of a structure and the 'stored value' of a C scalar proxy
 * The values of the *magic* and *private* (names starting with, at least, one underscore) attrubutes cannot be accessed; except for the attributes *\_\_name\_\_* and *\_\_cls\_\_*, which access may be allowed.

 A sub-class of **AttributeError** is raised upon violation of the attribute resolution limitations.